Environmental statement 2016 - 2015 data

 This publication contains the consolidated - updated - version of the Treaty establishing the European Atomic Energy Community, including annexes and protocols.
 It incorporates the amendments made by the Treaty of Lisbon, which entered into force on 1 December 2009.

-Council's Rules of Procedure - comments
+Council's Rules of Procedure and comments on Council's Rules of Procedure

 How is the Council's work prepared?
 Which voting arrangements apply?
 What are the rules on public debates?
 This practical guide answers these and many other questions relating to the Council's structure, its proceedings and decision-making.
 It is, in particular, aimed at delegates and rotating Council presidencies with a view to providing information on the legal environment and helping prepare presidencies.